o4tuna/mac-keyboard-Esperanto/ReadMe.txt

   Just drop Esperanto.bundle in the directory ~/Library/Keyboard Layouts "~" is your home directory. (e.g. /Users/ada)

   If this is not your first time to install these keyboard layouts, remove the old layouts first.
-Next, logout and login again.
+Next, logout and login again, and reinstall.

   Finally, check the system preferences and add this layout.
 Enjoy! :-)

 Features: